AutodeskGames/stingray-docs/source/interactive_help/sdk_help/define_a_plugin.md

 `dependencies`

->	An array of items that lists which other Stingray plug-ins your plug-in depends on, and which versions of those other plug-ins must be installed.
-The key of each item must match the `name` key of another Stingray plug-in.
+>	An array of items that lists which other {{ProductName}} plug-ins your plug-in depends on, and which versions of those other plug-ins must be installed.
+The key of each item must match the `name` key of another plug-in.
 Like each plug-in's own `version` property (described above), the value of each key should be a [semver](http://semver.org/) tag that denotes the compatible versions of that plug-in.
 >
 >	For example, `"stingray" >= "1.5"` means that the base Stingray app must be at least version 1.5 in order to successfully load the plug-in.
 >